- Becoming a Correctional Officer

 - Background Check

 About This Dashboard

-This Dashboard presents agency-wide DPSCS population data previously made available in a series of annual spreadsheets .
-It provides an FY19 Departmental overview across all three primary populations under DPSCS custody: pretrial, sentenced, and those under community supervision.
-Compare FY19 figures to trends over time since 2015.
+This Dashboard presents agency-wide DPSCS population data previously made available in a series of annual spreadsheets.
+It provides a Departmental overview across all three primary populations under DPSCS custody: pretrial, sentenced, and those under community supervision.
+Compare prior fiscal year figures to trends over time since 2015.
 Decreases in all forms of custody and other key outcomes are reported in detail on the tabs at bottom.

 How to Use this Dashboard

 Filters Selecting a filter will cross-filter across the entire dashboard.
 This format allows for a deeper understanding of trends by the filter selected.
 You can also select multiple filters for a further breakdown of data elements.

 Hover Pausing over a data point on a chart may reveal additional breakdowns for that data point.
 Try moving your cursor over all parts of the visual to find added information.